BIOS1140/BIOS1140.github.io/docs/Exercise10.md

 ## Study questions

 The study questions for week 10 are found [here](#w10).
-Deliver them in Canvas before the deadline as a word or pdf document.
-See [the appendix](#rmarkdown) for some important points on how the assignments should be delivered.
-There, you will also find an introduction to R Markdown, a good way to combine code, output and text for a report.
+These are meant only to test yourself.
+Hand-in is not required and will not count on the required number of approved hands-in.
+We will, however, provide a hand-in folder for those who would like feedback from one of the group teachers.

 ## Going further